FAQ

 What is a co-employment agreement?

-Is co-employment illegal?
+Is co-employment legally recognized?

 Ready to get started with a PEO?